Home Wellbeing of Women Logo

 • uterine sarcoma (much rarer) which starts in the muscle wall of the womb.

-Most womb cancers usually start in the endometrium and womb cancer is sometimes referred to as ‘endometrial cancer’.
+Most womb cancers start in the endometrium.
+In these cases, it is sometimes referred to as ‘endometrial cancer’.
 There are a few different types of endometrial cancer, some more common and some rarer.

-Uterine sarcomas are much rarer and require different treatments to endometrial cancers.
-If you’d like to know more about these cancers see Cancer Research UK’s pages.
+Uterine sarcomas are much rarer and require different treatments from endometrial cancers.
+If you’d like to know more about these cancers see the Cancer Research UK website.

 Womb cancer is the fourth most common cancer in women in the UK.
 Around 9,700 women are diagnosed with womb cancer each year.